Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Extension to other types of integral controllers

 \end{enumerate} \end{proposition} It is known from \cite{Briat:19:Logistic} that the zero-equilibrium point is structurally unstable.
 So, we just need to focus on proving the structural stability of the positive equilibrium point.
 This is stated in the following result: \begin{theorem} Assume that $A$ is Metzler and Hurwitz stable.
 Then the unique positive equilibrium point of the system \eqref{eq:mainsystCL3} is locally exponentially stable for all $\alpha,k>0$ and $\mu<g_0$. \end{theorem} \begin{proof} The linearized dynamics are governed by the matrix

 This can be interpreted as the negative interconnection of the transfer function $H_n(s)$ and the integrator $\alpha(g_0-\mu)/(g_ns)$.
-By virtue of the previously obtained result, we know that this interconnection is asymptotically stable.
+By virtue of the previously obtained results, we know that this interconnection is asymptotically stable for all $\alpha,k>0$ and $\mu<g_0$.
 This proves the result. \end{proof}

 We have the following immediate extension to the case where the matrix $A$ is Metzler and output unstable: \begin{theorem} Assume that $A$ is Metzler, output unstable, and non-singular.
-Then, the unique positive equilibrium point of the system \eqref{eq:mainsystCL3} is locally exponentially stable for all $\mu,\alpha,k>0$. \end{theorem}
+Then, the unique positive equilibrium point of the system \eqref{eq:mainsystCL3} is locally exponentially stable for all $\mu,\alpha,k>0$. \end{theorem} \begin{proof} The proof follows from the same arguments as for the antithetic integral controller. \end{proof}